Sophistication

-Sophistication has come to mean a few things, but its original uses were a pejorative, derived from sophist, and included the idea of admixture or adulteration.
+Sophistication refers to the qualities of refinement, good taste, and wisdom.
+By contrast, its original use was as a pejorative, derived from sophist, and included the idea of admixture or adulteration.
 Today, as researched by Faye Hammill, it is common as a measure of refinement—displaying good taste, wisdom and subtlety rather than crudeness, stupidity and vulgarity.
 In the perception of social class, sophistication can be linked with concepts such as status, privilege and superiority.

 Scope of sophistication

 In social terms, the connotations of sophistication depends on whether one is an insider or an outsider of the sophisticated class.
 Sophistication can be seen as "a form of snobbery," or as "among the most desirable of human qualities."

 A study of style conveys an idea of the range of possible elements through which one can demonstrate sophistication in elegance and fashion, covering the art of "[...] the shoemaker, the hairdresser, the cosmetologist, the cookbook writers, the chef, the diamond merchant, the couturieres, and the fashion queens, the inventors of the folding umbrella ... and of champagne."